tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 8.1 MultiRecord Measures for Quality Control (non-normative)

-The `Use Case` we have been working with in this tutorial is focused on `Quality Control` (we want to fix problems in a dataset of distributions that would itself be used to evaluate other datasets), so we will examine on how the Fitness for Use Framework supports using the results of `SingleRecord` Tests for that purpose.
+The `Use Case` we have been working with in this tutorial is focused on `Quality Control` (we want to fix problems in a dataset of distributions that would itself be used to evaluate other datasets), so we will examine how the Fitness for Use Framework supports using the results of `SingleRecord` Tests for that purpose.

 This tutorial has focused on defining `SingleRecord` Tests (primarily `Validations`) that evaluate one record at a time.
 In practice, `Quality Control` almost always requires a dataset-level view: curators, data managers, and developers need to know **how prevalent** a particular problem is, **where** it occurs, and **whether** proposed changes would measurably improve fitness for a `Use Case`.